Greater Manchester, Salford

 Through regional communities of practice, working to address the system-wide challenges of problematic polypharmacy and improve dialogue with patients about their medicines

-As part of the AHSN Polypharmacy Programme: getting the balance right, we are supporting health care professionals to identify patients at potential risk from polypharmacy and to support better conversations about medicines.
+As part of the Health Innovation Networks Polypharmacy Programme: getting the balance right, we are supporting health care professionals to identify patients at potential risk from polypharmacy and to support better conversations about medicines.

 What is the problem we’re addressing?